OctopusDeploy/blog/blog/2021-08/google-cloud-run/index.md

 ## Conclusion

-Google cloud run provides a convenient platform for deploying web applications that incur charges only while they are processing requests.
-Cloud run provides automatic scaling to handle incoming requests, and traffic routing rules allowing us to implement blue/green and canary style deployments.
+Google Cloud Run is a convenient platform for deploying web applications that incur charges only while processing requests.
+Cloud Run provides automatic scaling to handle incoming requests, and traffic routing rules allow you to implement blue/green and canary style deployments.

-In this blog post we looked at how to copy Docker images into GCR and then deploy a service.
-We manipulated the revisions and traffic rules to implement blue/green and canary deployments, and looked at how tags can be used to gain access to a revision that otherwise has no traffic directed to it.
+This post looked at how to copy Docker images into GCR and then deploy a service.
+We manipulated the revisions and traffic rules to implement blue/green and canary deployments.
+We also looked at how tags can be used to gain access to a revision that otherwise has no traffic directed to it.

 Happy deployments!